 Usually, with each turn, a small clicking sound could be heard to indicate that the setting has been changed accordingly.
 But even then if you have any confusion, don’t forget to look up the user manual.

 Although it’s very unlikely to face a jam issue with this device, in the case of the unexpected, there are two simple solutions.
 One, unscrew the three bolts on the magazine to take it off the device completely to settle the issue.

 Secondly, use the stall release lever situated at the top of the device to completely reset the drive blade thereby taking care of the jam.

 What is a Dewalt DCN692M1 best used for?

-Being a framing nailer, it is ideal for heavy carpentry, wood sheathing, roofing, flooring, sliding, house framing, deck and fence building.
+Being a framing nail gun is ideal for fence building, heavy carpentry, wood sheathing, roofing, flooring, siding, deck, and house framing.

 What type of nails is best compatible with DCN692M1?

 33° clipped head paper collated nails, 3 ½ to 2 inches in length.

 Out of all the different types of duty nailer found, the framing ones are built the heaviest.